 CSCS: Certified Strength and Conditioning Specialists (CSCS) are professionals who apply scientific knowledge to train athletes for the primary goal of improving their performance.
 They conduct sport-specific testing sessions, design and implement safe and effective strength training programs, establish the best guidelines for appropriate conditioning, and provide guidance regarding nutrition and injury prevention.
 The group of professionals who hold this credential have attained advanced degrees in a diverse range of curricula including Medicine, Physical Therapy, Chiropractic, Athletic Training, Exercise Physiology, and Education.
 These individuals are recognized for their demonstrated competence and the consistent high quality of training programs they provide.

-Our Certified Strength and Conditioning Specialists include John Majerus, PT and Robby Trimbo, DPT.
+Our Certified Strength and Conditioning Specialists include John Majerus PT and Jessi Tamura DPT.